madarasibalazs/Projects/README.md

 I love listening to music, so I wanted to make a programming project that is connected to my passion, so I started making a simple version of Spotify.

-**Submission**: I would like to say, that since there was no assignment in Teams, I did not send the link to my repository to either of the professors.
-I have added you as collaborators, so you can see and access everything.
-You can also see my last commit, which is before the deadline (2024.06.23.
-23:00)

 ## Description

 My project is about making the most out of the Spotify API.
 Using my flask application, people can log in and use the functionalities that my app offers.
 These are very similar functionalities to the ones that Spotify has in its system, but this is not suprising as I am using their API along with the spotipy library.